OohooDevTeam/oohoo_multiPaneTransfer/README.md

 Notes
 -------------------------------

--Undefined options values(used for unique submission ids) will use a unique id generated in the plugin.
+*Undefined options values(used for unique submission ids) will use a unique id generated in the plugin.
--Labels are taken from the optgroups for display labels -Panes can be added dynamically based on opt-groups.
+*Labels are taken from the optgroups for display labels *Panes can be added dynamically based on opt-groups.
--Some systems require strict html, which doesn't allow empty optgroups.
+*Some systems require strict html, which doesn't allow empty optgroups.
 Any option with value starting with *__BLANK__* will be *IGNORED* & "REMOVED* by the plugin.

 Usage
 -------------------------------